-Dr. Jones is a Research Scientist in the Climate and Ecosystem Sciences Division at Lawrence Berkeley National Laboratory where he leads the Earth Systems and Society Program Domain.
+Dr. Jones is a Staff Scientist in the Climate and Ecosystem Sciences Division at Lawrence Berkeley National Laboratory where he leads the Earth Systems and Society Program Domain.
 He is the Hydroclimate theme lead for LBL’s Water-Energy Resilience Research Institute (WERRI) and the Resilient Systems Grand Challenge lead for the Earth and Environmental Sciences Strategic Vision.
 He previously served as the Deputy Director of the Climate Readiness Institute.

 His research uses quantitative Earth system science tools –computer models, uncertainty quantification techniques, etc. – to gain decision-relevant insight into how humans affect the climate and vice versa.
 Major themes include the “usability” of regional climate projections for adaptation planning, the resilience of energy, water, and food systems to multiple stressors, the role of land use change in efforts to both reduce and adapt to climate change, and the tightly coupled interactions among people, built infrastructure, and environmental processes in urban contexts.